lamberta/devkit-doc/api/ui/view.md

 ### Callback handler: view.buildView

-This function is run before the view is first rendered.
-Any subview creation should be in here since their dimensions will be dependent on their parent.
+This function on a view is run immediately before the view is first rendered to the screen.
+Consequently, since the view is guaranteed to be part of scene graph when this function called, any subview creation should be placed here since the child dimensions are dependent upon their parent.

 ~~~
-var view = Class(ui.View, function (supr) {
+var MyView = Class(ui.View, function (supr) {

   this.buildView = function () {
     var mysubview = new ui.View({